-Benny, like many members of the program came from a family whose parents was were involved in dealing with education.
-He was a member and instructor counselor in his youth movement and worked as a teacher for the served as an educator during one year year in a peripheral town before theprior to armyhis army conscription in a peripheral town.
-His decision to join the program is a conclusionthe outcome of debate deliberating between choosing to study of art or teaching.
+Benny, like many members of the program came from a family whose parents were involved in education.
+He was a member and counselor in his youth movement and worked as a teacher for the year in a peripheral town prior to his army conscription.
+His decision to join the program is the outcome of deliberating between choosing to study art or teaching.
 Finally, he found that teaching will better fulfill his artistic talents.
-"I do not don't think I could do something better than being a teacher.
-I feel that this is the appropriate right way to exude express my talents and express my creative bent.
-It pushed the artist in me to deal with his craft,craft; it is as if I am practicing the highest highest form of art:design shaping people. " It seems appears that the decision of each of those joining the program involves was encouraged by the sensefeeing that teaching manifests or even extractionwould provide an opportunity for self-expression and perhaps even full actualization of their personal skillstalents., leads to self-realization.
-Kfir argueed that histhe desire to have contact with humans people is likely what will to lead to self-realization ofenable a full expression of his personality characteristics.
-"First of all, teaching is one of the only professions that you dealin which you are in contact with people.
+"I don't think I could do better than being a teacher.
+I feel that this is the right way to express my talents and my creative bent.
+It pushed the artist in me to deal with his craft; it is as if I am practicing the highest form of art: shaping people. " It appears that the decision of each of those joining the program was encouraged by the sense that teaching would provide an opportunity for self-expression and perhaps even full actualization of their personal talents.
+Kfir argued that his desire to have contact with people is what will enable a full expression of his personality.
+"First of all, teaching is one of the only professions in which you are in contact with people.
 You are not at a computer; you are not in a closed room.
-It is means working with people, something different.
+It means working with people, something different.
 More humane.
 And that's what suits me."
-Some emphasize that the work with children that make grants them a sense of self-realizationfulfillment.
-"When I finish leave a good lesson, a good conversation with the students, I feel like I've exhausted myself; I gave something I can am able to give.
-It is important to choose a profession where you feel good with what you're doing."
-(Vered).
-This sense of joy and fulfillment is based on their past experience, mainly especially deriving from their roles as instructorcounselors in their youth movements.
+Some emphasize that the work with children that grants them a sense of self-fulfillment.
+"When I finish a good lesson, a good conversation with the students, I feel like I've exhausted myself; I gave something I am able to give.
+It is important to choose a profession where you feel good with what you're doing" (Vered).
+This sense of joy and fulfillment is based on their past experience, especially deriving from their roles as counselors in their youth movements.

-We get were given the impression that among the internal motivation factors, centered on the desire for self-fulfillment are was the most prominent motif in the decision to choose teaching as a profession for life.
+We were given the impression that among the internal motivation factors, the desire for self-fulfillment was the most prominent motif in the decision to choose teaching as a profession for life.